Organization · Other

 What is UNESCO and what are its main objectives?

-How does UNESCO contribute to global education?
+How has UNESCO impacted global education?